 BUT, if we choose to attend fellowships in the Pentecostal/ Charismatic movement then we may witness, or even experience, quite obvious evidence of his presence there.
-It can be so real to us.
-I am actually referring to evidence I call ‘palpable’ or virtually ‘tangible’.
-That is, personal evidence of God being there.
+That is, personal ‘evidence‘ of God being there.
+Whoa, you might well say?
+But, my golly, they can be so real to us.
+At times, the evidence can be what I call ‘palpable’.
+Yes, you can actually feel it.
 Proof that is definite to you: ‘irrefutable’.
 Absolutely!

-It does not matter what doubts you may have right now, you just need to be genuinely open-minded as you move into that area of the church.
-The Holy Spirit will lovingly do the rest.
+It does not matter what doubts you may have right now.
+You just need to be genuinely open-minded, and willing, as you move into that area of the broad Christian Church.
+Yes, the Holy Spirit will lovingly do the rest.

 I offer a ‘taste’ of what is available there in the article, “Experiencing the Holy Spirit“.

-I know how crazy it can look to people with no exposure to the movement.
+I know how crazy it can look to people with no exposure to the ‘movement’.
 And look, I didn’t have a clue about this stuff before checking it out.
-But as that auditor, I was at the time, I just went into unfamiliar territory and tested it for myself … decades ago.
+But as that qualified and trained auditor, I was at the time, I just went into unfamiliar territory and thoroughly tested it for myself … decades ago.
 I can truly write, “I’ve been there, done that!”
 And I know it still goes on now!